maxijonson/discord-nestjs-bot-template/guides/SETUP.md

     git push origin main
     ```
 13. Go back to your Railway project dashboard and wait for the new deployment to complete.
 Once it's done, try sending the `/hello` command again in your Discord server to see if it still responds with "World!".

+## 6. Next Steps

+Now that you have your bot up and running, you can start customizing it to your needs.
+Here are some suggestions on what to do next.

+### 6.1 Intents

+Intents tell Discord what events your bot intends on handling, so that your bot isn't overwhelmed with events it doesn't care about.
+For example, having the `GUILD_MEMBERS` intent enabled

+Set the correct intents for your bot in the [`src/bot/bot.module.ts`](../src/bot/bot.module.ts) file.
+By default, only those required for the example features to work properly were set.
+Your bot might need more or less intents depending on what you want to do.
+Note that some intents are considered "Privileged Intents" by Discord and require you to enable them in the Discord Developer Portal for your bot.
+Privileged intents require your bot to go through Discord's verification process if your bot is in more than 100 servers.
+If it's in less than 100 servers, you can enable them without verification.

+You can find a list of all the available intents in the [Discord.js documentation](https://discord-api-types.dev/api/discord-api-types-v10/enum/GatewayIntentBits) and on [Discord's official documentation](https://discord.com/developers/docs/events/gateway#list-of-intents).